 We study the discrete Laplace operator on multi-type Galton-Watson

 trees.
-We are interested in the case where the distribution of the
+We are interested in the case where the distribution

-trees are called trees of finite
+one.
+These deterministic trees are called trees of finite

 of purely absolutely continuous spectrum.

 So, whenever the distribution is not far from being deterministic

 and such that each vertex has at least one forward neighbor,

-the operators

-spectrum from the deterministic
+the absolutely continuous spectrum from the deterministic